commitd/redux-debounce/readme.md

 })
 ```

 Debounce middleware **should be** placed near the top of the chain.
+It must be placed before redux-api-middleware (if it is used, redux-api-middleware is an optional dependency).

 ### Example